Skip to main content

 A person, who has developed a pattern of behavior and symptoms after a traumatic incident such as near-death experiences, kidnapping, sexual and physical abuse, war experiences, drug abuse, and even natural calamities, may be suffering from post-traumatic stress disorder or PTSD.

-Examples of the changes in their behaviors are feeling of detachment from their emotions and physical bodies also known as dissociation, a dream-like state, constant flashbacks, erratic and hyperactive behaviors, being easily startled, disturbing sleep, anxiety, total lack of self-confidence, fear of people and difficulty in maintaining relationships.
+Examples of the changes in their behaviors are feelings of detachment from their emotions and physical bodies also known as dissociation, a dream-like state, constant flashbacks, erratic and hyperactive behaviors, being easily startled, disturbing sleep, anxiety, total lack of self-confidence, fear of people and difficulty in maintaining relationships.

 Although these are very overwhelming, anyone can go through post traumatic stress disorder treatment.
-And getting the appropriate treatment is necessary so you can prevent any further damage and symptoms from getting worse.
+Getting the appropriate treatment is necessary so you can prevent any further damage and symptoms from getting worse.
 Failure to treat these symptoms can be disabling.
 (Some PTSD patients still blame themselves for what happened.
 They may also feel incredibly guilty for not doing enough, or simply for surviving when the others did not.)

 Comments